 Preheat the oven to 375 degrees Fahrenheit.

 Unroll the fillo dough.
 Trim the whole stack, if necessary, to fit the 13x9-inch pan.
 The easiest way to do this is with a pair of scissors.
-Cover phyllo sheets with a clean cloth to keep from drying out as you work.
+Cover phyllo sheets with a clean cloth to keep them from drying out as you work.
 If you work fast enough, you don't need to cover it.

 Place one sheet of dough on a clean surface and lightly brush with melted butter.
 Repeat with another fillo sheet.
 Place ¼ of the walnut mixture along one side of the sheets, and roll them up as tightly as you can.
 Repeat the process with remaining fillo and walnuts.